 The table below summarises the impact of increases/decreases from the Fund's underlying investments on the Fund's net assets attributable to the unitholders as at 31 Dec 20CY and 31 Dec 20PY.
 The analysis was based on the assumptions that the index components within the benchmark index increased/decreased by a reasonable possible shift, with all variables held constant and that the fair value of the Fund's investments moved according to the beta.

-Impact of 10% (20PY: 5%) movement in benchmark on net assets attributable to the ii.
-Interest rate risk
+Impact of 10% (20PY: 5% movement in benchmark of net assets attributable to the unitholders

-unitho lders

 Benchmark Beta for 20CY / 20PY 20CY 20PY

 S\$000 S\$000

 Similarly Index Fund 1.5/1.3 4,000 1,680